playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRule.md

                                       ^
 ```

-As you already noticed, "abc" is not a valid `Float`, but no exception was thrown.
+"abc" is not a valid `Float` but no exception was thrown.
 Instead of relying on exceptions, `validate` is returning an object of type `Validation` (here `VA` is just a fancy alias for a special kind of validation).

 `Validation` represents possible outcomes of Rule application, it can be either :

-- A `Success`, containing the value you just validated
+- A `Success`, holding the value being validated
   When we use `Rule.float` on "1", since "1" is a valid representation of a `Float`, it returns `Success(1.0)`
 - A `Failure`, containing all the errors.
   When we use `Rule.float` on "abc", since "abc" is *not* a valid representation of a `Float`, it returns `Failure(List((/,List(ValidationError(validation.type-mismatch,WrappedArray(Float))))))`.
-That `Failure` tells us all there is to know: it give us a nice message explaining what has failed, and even gives us a parameter `"Float"`, indicating the type the `Rule` is expecting to find.
+That `Failure` tells us all there is to know: it give us a nice message explaining what has failed, and even gives us a parameter `"Float"`, indicating which type the `Rule` expected to find.

 > Note that `Validation` is a parameterized type.
 Just like `Rule`, it keeps track of the input and output types.
 The method `validate` of a `Rule[I, O]` always return a `VA[I, O]`